HISTORY OF THE CONSTITUTION OF THE UNITED STATES

 - James Madison, the “Father of the Constitution,” had proposed the “Virginia Plan,” or large state plan, calling for the legislature to be based on population quotas: the larger the state, the more representatives in Congress.

 - William Patterson proposed the “New Jersey Plan,” which favored the smaller states, with an equal number of legislators from each state in a single house.

 - Roger Sherman, one of the “Committee of Five” who compiled the Declaration of Independence, proposed the “Great Compromise Proposal,” which broke the loggerhead: the Senate would be based on an equal number of state representatives.
 In contrast, the House of Representatives would be based on the population ratio.

 While the original Constitution contained 7 Articles between the Preamble and the closing endorsement with date, location, and signatures — it made provision in Article Five for amendments.
-Without changing the original text, the Amendments could take from 100 days to almost four years to ratify.
+Without changing the original text, ratifying the Amendments could take 100 days to almost four years.

 Trivia: the 27th Amendment took almost 203 years before the states ratified it.
 Passed in 1992, it prevents members of Congress from granting themselves pay raises during the current session.
 Instead, any raises that are adopted must take effect during the next session of Congress.

 The first ten amendments, known collectively as the “Bill of Rights” or codicils to the original Constitution, were hotly debated between the Federalists and Anti-Federalists.
 Addressing the objections of the Anti-Federalists, who were concerned about governmental overreach, George Mason of Virginia suggested the addition of the Bill of Rights to guarantee personal freedoms and rights.